snowyu/amforth/doc/source/index.rst

 See the code section at Sourceforge to get the
 `most recent sources <http://sourceforge.net/p/amforth/code/HEAD/tree/trunk/>`__

+* Early release of a new test subdirectory.
+Only one targetboard so far.
+See test/Howto.txt
 * small documentation patch provided by Carsten Strotmann.
 Also a few "delete-trailing-whitespace" changes.